 FILM ELIGIBILITY REQUIREMENTS:

 - Films must be by people of color (writer, director and/or producer) AND/OR feature people of color in the cast/storyline.
+At a minimum, films must highlight an inclusive cast that reflects the shifting demographics around the world.

 - Urbanworld's programming emphasizes premieres and new works in categories including narrative and documentary films, both features/shorts.